9 Tips for Exercising Safely With Pulmonary Hypertension

 We’ve put together these nine tips to help you safely exercise with pulmonary hypertension:

-1. Check with your doctor: Even though exercise brings benefits to everyone, patients living with pulmonary hypertension may need some extra care when choosing a proper exercise routine.
+1. Check with your doctor: Even though exercise brings benefits to everyone, patients living with pulmonary hypertension may need some extra care when choosing a proper exercise.
 Make sure you consult with your physician to learn which types of exercise are best and how you can participate safely.

 2. Start slowly and be patient: Exercising while living with a disease that affects your lungs may seem crazy.
 In fact, why would you put your body through effort when you’re breathless most of the time anyway?
 Even though it might seem scary at first, the fact is that exercise is good for everyone.
 You just have to start slowly, be patient and find an exercise program that fits your needs.